vardhanrajya08/Ethical-Tools/README.md

 👉 100% safe by vardhanrajya08@gmail.com

-👉 Run as administration for best respose.
+👉 Run as administrator for best respose.